-Those same government agencies naturally seek alternatives to imprisonment in order to reduce jail overcrowding and reduce costs.
-Because substance abuse treatment has been statistically shown to reduce the substance abuse and criminal activity of substance-involved offenders, drug courts are becoming more and more aware of the treatment needs of substance-involved offenders and are increasingly endorsing treatment alternatives.
+Those same government agencies naturally seek alternatives to imprisonment in order to reduce jail overcrowding and associated costs.
+Because research indicates that treatment can reduce the substance abuse and criminal activity of substance-involved offenders, drug courts are increasingly endorsing treatment alternatives.

 The Time Is Right